jj01101010/EasyHamLog/Readme.md

 ## TODO's
 - Add Map with QSO Locations + additional Information (Distance, Rapport, etc.)
 - Sync QSOs with [QRZ.com](https://qrz.com)
-- Add remove feature for QSOs
 - Create buildfiles for Windows and Linux for simpler build steps
 - Create Windows and Mac installer

+## Bugs
-- Fix bug in prefix lookups (e.g. HB0 and HB9 are both handled as switzerland, but one is Liechtenstein)
+- Bug in prefix lookups (e.g. HB0 and HB9 are both handled as switzerland, but one is Liechtenstein)
+- Edit QSO title is not bold (Markup does not work propperly)

 ## Installation